 1. Be prepared.

 Sure, it matters a lot how well prepared your speech is and what research you’d done to learn more about the issue.
 But preparation is not only about writing and giving the speech.
 It is also about practicing and practicing.
 Also, be ready for possible questions from the audience.
 If you’ve done your research well enough, there is little reason for you to worry.
 Remember, too, that there is no shame in admitting that you don’t know all the answers.

 Think about the impression that you are going to make.
 Every leader cares a lot about his or her image and tries to stick to it.
 Decide what image you want to project and develop your individual look and style of speaking.

 It isn’t enough to just present information.
 It’s important to present information which meets the audience needs.
 If you want people to listen to you, talk about what they are interested in.
 When you deliver speeches, leave arrogance behind.
 There is no room for pride.
 Don’t forget that you need to explain your issue and deliver a message to people like you (students in your case).
 It’s not about demonstrating how smart you are, it’s about making everything clear to your listeners.

 Imagine you are a patient educator working with students.
 Use expressions which are understandable to everyone.
 Include adequate pauses so that your audience can process the information.
 Explain things in your own words; don’t just cite someone’s else’s words from books.
-Check out our recommendations on how to effectively quote and paraphrase here.

 3. Formulate an accurate message.